amyesh/Capstone/AmyMCapstoneProductPlan.md

 Rohini: An elder millenial femme, not afraid of talking on the phone, and in fact considers it nostalgic!
 Finds the idea of eliminating unsolicited in-app messaging a refreshing way to cut through the bullshit.
 Recently figured out their zodiac sign and now consider astrology memes more insightful than therapy.

-Jared: A Gen X divorcé more than willing to revert to familiar phone call territory, as they never quite mastered the witticism required for text messaging.
+Jared: A Gen X divorcé more than willing to revert to familiar phone call territory, as they never quite mastered the witticism required of text messaging.
 Finds astrology insufferable, but will give it a whirl.

 ## Trello Board:
 https://trello.com/b/nFXk5B76/haunt